-I draw attention to Note 2(m) of the financial statements, which states that the Trust has ceased its operations and the Trustees have commenced the process of winding up the Trust.
+I draw attention to Note 2(m) in the financial report, which states that the Trust has ceased its operations and the Trustees have commenced the process of winding up the Trust.
 These conditions with other matters as described in Note 2(m), indicate a material uncertainty that may cast significant doubt on the Trust's intention to continue as a going concern.
 My opinion is not modified in respect of this matter.